parthkk/2D-Platformer-Game/README.md

 # 2D-Platformer-Game
-This video game was created with a partner using Java, Awt/Swing.
+This video game was created by my friend Gordon and I. We hope you enjoy!

 The project was used to strengthen my knowledge and apply the key concepts of Object Oriented Programming.
 Key Concepts include: Encapsulation, Abstraction, Polymorphism, Inheritance.